-The Policy Framework for Tribal Sub Plan (TSP) 2017-18 onwards
+Policy Framework for Tribal Sub Plan (TSP) from 2017-18 Onwards

-The allocations being reported in the Tribal Sub Plan (TSP) have also been protected, but without any substantial increases.
-While there remain issues with respect to the way reporting is being carried out in the TSP (such as notional allocations, re-appropriations etc.) at the current juncture, the existence of this strategy itself is under question.
-It was announced in this Union Budget that from the coming year, the distinction between the Plan and Non Plan expenditure would be withdrawn.
-Given that the strategy of TSP is applicable only to the Plan budgets of the ministries, how the Union Government plans to continue with its implementation is not clear.
-In the absence of any alternative roadmap suggested for its implementation, it also raises an important concern as to whether the government even plans to continue with TSP from the next fiscal.
+The allocations being reported in the Tribal Sub Plan (TSP) have also been protected, almost at same levels.
+While issues remain at the current juncture around the way reporting is carried out under TSP (such as notional allocations, re-appropriations etc.), the existence of this strategy itself is under question.
+As announced in this Budget, the Plan and Non Plan classification would be done away with from the next financial year.
+Given that the strategy of TSP is applicable only to the Plan budgets of the ministries, it is not clear how the Union Government plans to continue with its implementation.
+In the absence of any alternative roadmap suggested for its implementation, it raises a serious concern as to whether the government even plans to continue with TSP from the next fiscal.

-One alternative to this problem might be to follow an approach of differential earmarking by various ministries, based on their respective areas of concern, out of the total ministry budgets.
+An alternative to this problem could be to follow the approach of differential earmarking by various ministries, based on their respective areas of concern, out of the total ministry budgets.
 This is similar to the approach suggested by the Narendra Jadhav Committee Report for implementation of SCSP and TSP earlier.
 However, the committee's deliberations on this issue were not very inclusive in involving stakeholders from outside the government or sector experts.
 In developing an alternative model of earmarking, a more inclusive approach, involving a wider range of stakeholders could be followed.

-How did the Department's Schemes fare?
+How did the Department's Schemes Fare?

-As was mentioned earlier, the Union Budget 2016-17 has protected the allocations of the schemes for tribals.
+As mentioned earlier, the Union Budget 2016-17 has protected allocations under the schemes for tribals.
 Also, a number of schemes have been clubbed together as major umbrella programmes.

-Table 16.1: Budgetary Outlays for Major Schemes under MoTA (In Rs.
+Table 16.1: Budgetary Outlays for Major Schemes under Ministry of Tribal Affairs (Rs.
 Crore)

-- Major schemes 2012-13 AE 2013-14 AE 2014-15 AE 2015-16 RE 2016-17 BE SCA to TSP 852.6 1,050.0 1,040.0 1,132.3 1,250 Scheme under proviso to Article 275(1) of the Constitution 820.0 1,097.1 1,33.1 1,392.8 1,400.0 Umbrella Scheme for Development of STs: Vanbandhu Kalyan Yojana 112.5 100.0 143.0 504.8 Umbrella Scheme for Education of ST children 981.5 1,213.3 1,058.5 1,210.6 1,505.2
+Major schemes 2012-13 Actuals 2013-14 Actuals 2014-15 Actuals 2015-16 RE 2016-17 BE SCA to TSP 852.6 1,050.0 1,040.0 1,132.3 1,250 Scheme under proviso to Article 275(1) of the Constitution 820.0 1,097.1 1,133.1 1,392.8 1,400.0 Umbrella Scheme for Development of STs: Vanbandhu Kalyan Yojana 327.0 466.9 534.2 746.5 504.8 Umbrella Scheme for Education of ST children 981.5 1,213.3 1,058.5 1,210.6 1505.2